Hey Everyone!!

 -my incredible roommates

--using the Acropolis as a direction marker when walking around the city
+-waking up to the noise of the gypsies selling things outside-using the Acropolis as a direction marker when walking around the city

 -lunches at my school